 The overall budget summary at the top of the Budget page will always be displayed in your base currency.

-The Budget page converts any native currency transactions against a budget to the base currency of your PocketSmith account when transactions occur across multiple currencies.
+The Budget and Trends pages convert any native currency transactions against a budget to the base currency of your PocketSmith account when transactions occur across multiple currencies.

 When ' Show amounts in base currency instead of native where possible' is enabled the budgeted (and spent) amount will always be converted to your base currency.

 When ' Show amounts in base currency instead of native' is not enabled PocketSmith will show the native currency where possible, for example:

 - If all budgets and transactions (for the period) are in the same currency, the native currency will be shown beside the budget category (eg. if all budgets and transactions are in GBP, GBP will be displayed)

 - If there’s more than that one currency present in the transactions assigned to a category, the base currency will be shown beside the budget category (eg. if you have transactions in GBP and USD assigned to the category, and USD is your base currency, USD will be displayed)

 Note that currency conversion for transfer budgets between currencies is not currently supported.